bencorrado/bluez-bencorrado/docs/reference/sending-files.md

 modifications to make it compatible with Ubuntu Core specifics (Ubuntu Core uses the system, not session bus).

-It is not yet available in the stable channel because still there are quality checks pending however it can be installed from the edge channel.
+This feature has not been yet released, however, it is available in the edge channel for testing.

 Install the bluez-tests snap